JasperHu95/jasperhu95.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a graduate student at Antai College of Economics and Management, Shanghai Jiao Tong University.
-Before joining Shanghai Jiao Tong University, I worked in the auditing industry for over four years.
-Before resigning, I held the position of Project Manager.
+I am currently an Audit Specialist in the Internal Audit Department at J&T Express Group.
+I hold a Master of Business Administration from Antai College of Economics and Management, Shanghai Jiao Tong University.
+Prior to pursuing my master’s degree, I accumulated over four years of experience in the auditing industry, most recently serving as a Project Manager.

-Since my undergraduate studies, my research interests have consistently focused on the quality of financial reporting, the identification of financial fraud, and audit quality.
-Additionally, I have a keen interest in research related to corporate governance and fairness.
-I plan to channel my passion into research in the field of accounting, which will be my future pursuit.
+My research interests, since undergraduate studies, have centered on financial reporting quality, financial fraud detection, and audit quality.
+I also maintain a strong interest in corporate governance and fairness-related issues.

+My master’s thesis focused on the relationship between internal pay disparity and firm performance.
+This research was motivated by observations of modern corporate compensation structure designs and the central government’s policies aimed at regulating executive pay in state-owned enterprises (SOEs).
+From an economic perspective, a higher pay ceiling helps attract talented individuals and motivates employees to strive for promotion and salary increases.
+This explains why, over the past two decades, top graduates from business schools and other disciplines have been drawn into high-paying industries such as investment banking and hedge funds.
+However, excessive pay gaps may also trigger public concerns over income inequality, particularly regarding high executive compensation in SOEs—a key factor likely prompting government-imposed pay restrictions.
+Salary serves as a price signal reflecting labor market supply and demand.
+The question remains whether administrative interventions in pay structures might undermine incentive mechanisms and, consequently, affect corporate performance.

+Moving forward, I intend to dedicate my efforts to academic research in the field of accounting.

 Introduction
 ======